amejiarosario/amejiarosario.github.io/source/_posts/2014-10-01-creating-a-restful-api-tutorial-with-nodejs-and-mongodb.markdown

   - Web Development
 ---

-Welcome to this RESTful API using Node.js (Express.js) and MongoDB (mongoose) tutorial.
-You can follow alone to make a stand alone API endpoint, or you could also check out our <a href="/blog/2014/09/28/angularjs-tutorial-for-beginners-with-nodejs-expressjs-and-mongodb" target="_blank">AngularJS</a> or <a href="/blog/2012/09/11/backbone-dot-js-for-absolute-beginners-getting-started" target="_blank">BackboneJS</a> tutorials to build a javascript-client that connects with the endpoint we are going to built.
+Welcome to this RESTful API using Node.js (Express.js) and MongoDB (mongoose) tutorial!
+We are going to learn how to install and use each component individually and then proceed to create a RESTful API.

-- Restful APIs
-- Installing MongoDB, NodeJS, ExpressJS

 <!--More-->